 - 6. Connect an approved grounding strap to your wrist.
 Attach the other end to a suitable ground. - 7.
-Remove the top/rear cover from the Mounting Frame by removing five screws from the rear and two from each side along the top.
+Remove the top cover from the Mounting Frame by first removing three screws from each side along the top.
 Refer to Figure 5.1. - 8.
 Locate the interface circuit card, Part No. 547568.
 Refer to Figure 5.1.